 The Experience Recorder and ReproducerThe experience recorder and reproducer (ERR) is an information model for the mind.
 The ERR is simpler than, but superior to, the computational models of the mind popular in today's neuroscience and cognitive science, the "software in the brain hardware."
 Although we see mind as immaterial information, we think that man is not a machine and the mind is not a computer.
+The ERR may give us deep insight into problem of "meaning" as well as the "hard problem" of consciousness.
 Our ERR mind model grows out of the biological question of what sort of "mind" would provide the greatest survival value for the lowest (or the first) organisms that evolved mind-like capabilities.
 We propose that a minimal primitive mind would need only to "play back" past experiences that resemble any part of current experience.
 Remembering past experiences has obvious relevance (survival value) for an organism.
 But beyond survival value, the ERR touches on the philosophical problem of "meaning."
-We suggest the epistemological "meaning" of information perceived may be found in the past experiences that are reproduced by the ERR.
+We suggest the epistemological "meaning" of information perceived may be found in the past experiences that are reproduced by the ERR, when stimulated by a new perception.
 The ERR model is a memory model for long-term potentiation stored in the neocortical synapses.
 Short-term memory must have a much faster storage mechanism.
 While storage is slow, we shall see that ERR retrieval is just as fast, and it does not fade as does short-term, working memory.
-We propose that the ERR reproduces the entire complex of the original sensations experienced, together with the emotional response to the original experience (pleasure, pain, fear, etc.).
-Playback of past experiences are stimulated by anything in the current experience that resembles something in the past experiences, in the five dimensions of the senses (sound, sight, touch, smell and taste).
+We propose that the ERR reproduces the entire complex of past sensations experienced, together with the emotional response to the original experience (pleasure, pain, fear, etc.).
+Playback of past experiences may be stimulated by anything in the current experience that resembles something in the past experiences, in the five dimensions of the senses (sound, sight, touch, smell and taste).
 The ERR model stands in contrast to the popular cognitive science or “computational” model of a mind as a digital computer with a "central processor" or even many "parallel processors."
 No algorithms or stored programs are needed for the ERR model.
 There is nothing comparable to the addresses and data buses used to stored and retrieve information in a digital computer.

 Santiago Ramón y Cajal’s extraordinary drawingsNo modern computer can surpass the amazing information storage capability and rapidity of search and retrieval of information as that of the human neocortex.
-Unlike most of the brain, the neocortex randomly grows its over 10 billion axons, each with 10,000 dendritic connections.
 As can be seen in Ramón y Cajal's drawings made at the end of the nineteenth century, the neocortex consists primarily of six horizontal layers segregated principally by cell type and neuronal connections.
 The neurons are arranged in vertical structures called cortical columns, with a diameter of about 1 mm.
 A given column may respond to a sensory stimulus coming from a certain body part or region of sound or vision.
 These columns are similar, and can be thought of as the basic repeating functional units of the neocortex.
 In humans, a column contains approximately 70,000 neurons and the neocortex consists of about 500,000 columns.
+The visible structure of the neocortex is regular, but the connections between its over 10 billion axons apparently form at random, each neuron with over 10,000 dendritic connections to other neurons.
 The biological basis for our proposed ERR is very straightforward.

 of the arborization of neurons needed for the ERR